 Our story

 We have borrowed our company name from the goddess of air, Ilmatar, in the Finnish national epic Kalevala.
 In the epic saga, Ilmatar lands in the primordial sea and is impregnated by the wind.
-A scaup flies across the skies and lays an egg on her knee.
+A scaup flies over the primordial sea and lays its eggs on her knee.
 Out of the egg are born the sun, the earth, the heavens, the moon and the stars.

 Like Ilmatar, we hope to create a new world – a world where we can live with nature instead of against it.